 Who here has ever had something bad happen?
 Has felt like the world is ending around them?
 Has felt the crippling burden of anxiety or depression?

 Now who here has ever had one of those days where everything seems to be going your way?
 A moment where everything just clicks.
 A time where you think, ‘if this isn’t nice, I don’t know what is’.

 Do you know what both of those feelings have in common?

 Both good and bad things happen, all the time.

 They are unavoidable.

-And one of the biggest lessons I’ve taken away from both experiences is the concept of, “What next”.
+And one of the biggest lessons I’ve taken away from both experiences is the life motto the power of “What next”.